Mayor Taveras delivered his final State of the City Address Tuesday night at Providence City ...

 - Roll Call

-False benefits of free holiday parking, transportation funding, and more in today’s News & Notes.
+Obama’s transportation funding plan, sidewalk shoveling, and more in today’s News & Notes.